January 1, 2016; revised November 2, 2017, June 28, 2019

 3. Upādāna (“upa” + “ādāna” where “upa” means “close” and “ādāna” means “pull”) means “pull and keep close”.
 One tries to pull and keep close only things that one really desires: panca upādāna khandha or pancupādānakkhandha.
 We can translate the term, pancupādānakkhandha, as “five clinging aggregates”.

-- Thus out of an infinite variety of “things” one has experienced (not only in this life, but in all of existence countless rebirths) — pancakkhandha –, the “things” that one really have bonding with, and have the desire to “keep close” are panca upādāna khandha or pancupādānakkhandha.
-Same for the other four khandhas.
+- Thus out of an infinite variety of “things (material and mental)” one has experienced (not only in this life, but in all of existence countless rebirths) — pancakkhandha –, those that one really have bonding with, and have the desire to “keep close” are panca upādāna khandha or pancupādānakkhandha.
+It is important to realize that “rupakkhandha” is mental too; see, “Difference Between Rupa and Rupakkhandha“.

 - Thus pancupādānakkhandha is what we desire, and is ALL MENTAL too.
 It is a small fraction of pancakkhandha.